cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 Expiration days for Anyone links SHALL be set to 30 days or less.

 <!--Policy: MS.SHAREPOINT.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Links may be used to provide access to information for a short period of time.
 Without expiration, however, access is indefinite.
-By setting expiration timers for links, administrators prevent unintended sustained access to information.
+By setting expiration timers for links, administrators can prevent unintended sustained access to the link.
 - _Last modified:_ March 2025
 - _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is set to **Anyone**.
 - _MITRE ATT&CK TTP Mapping:_